Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "What?"

-"Lotta people online are talking about how the Ag Secretary’s death had *very convenient* timing…" He grinned.
+"Lotta people online are talking about how the Ag Secretary’s death had *very convenient* timing..."
+He grinned.

 "Oh *come on."*